 pedication, n.
 The act of pedicating.
 [In English use since 1887 and derived through the French pedication from the Latin pedication.]

 pedicator, n.
-A man who pedicates someone.
+A male who pedicates someone.
 [Taken straight from the Latin by 1661.]

 pedophile, n.
 A person who sexually prefers pre-pubescent children; in vulgar usage, a person sexually interested in anyone younger than the prevailing laws or social conventions allow; cf. pedophilia.

 pedophilia, n.
-Sexual attraction to pre-pubescent children, typically now meaning aged under 11, but formerly a little older.
+Sexual attraction to pre-pubescent children, typically now meaning aged under 10½ for boys, but formerly a little older.
 Hence ~ic, a.
-[Coined in 1896, but almost unheard-of outside psychiatric literature until the early 1970s the definition is in contradiction to the word’s derivation from the rare Greek word παιδόϕιλος (paidophilos), a lover of boys who, as a matter of known practise, were always at least 12.
+[Coined in 1896, but rare outside psychiatric literature until the early 1970s, the definition is in contradiction to the word’s derivation from the rare Greek word παιδόϕιλος (paidophilos), a lover of boys who, as a matter of known practise, were always at least 12.
 While it is true that the pais element of this word could mean a girl in some contexts, it never did in this combination, and in any case there is no trace of the idea of sexual attraction to girls as distinct from women in Greek literature].

 peg-house, n.
 A house of prostitution specialising in boys.
 [Derived from the pegs used to prepare them for pedication.]